-for more information about the Calculator tool, see section [4.8].
-Reflection in a point (central symmetry) ل ه. ۲ Select (or construct) a point as the centre of reflection. • Select the object to be transformed.
-Half turn (defined around a line or part of a line) Hall-turn (defined around a line or part of a line) ~ ~ Select a linear object as the axis of reflection.Select the object to be transformed. line, ray, segment, vector, side of a polygon, edge of a polyhedron Deflection in a plane Select a plane surface as the plane of reflection - Colort de a bio et ta la transforma d Select the object to be transformed. plane, naii-plane, sector, polygon, lace of a polynedron Translation (defined by a vector or two points) • Select a vector or two points (or construct the points directly). • Select the object to be transformed.
-Enlargement بار ند.
-Enlargement Enlargement defined by a point and a numerical scale factor: select a point as the centre of enlargement select a number (measurement or calculation) as the scale factor of the enlargement (note that you can simply enter a number into the Calculator and click on Insert to have the number available to use as a scale factor, etc.) select the object to be transformed.
-2.00 Enlargement defined by a point and a scale factor calculated from the relationship between two similar objects: select an object • select another, similar, object.
-The scale factor will be the ratio between any length measurement of the first object and the corresponding measurement of the second object. select a point as the centre of the emargement select the object to be transformed. Ð Inversion Defined by a point and a number : select a point as the centre of the inversion, and a number as its ratio (the ratio is the square of the radius of the corresponding sphere of inversion) select the object to be transformed.
-20.00 Defined by a sphere : select a sphere as the sphere of inversion select the object to be transformed.
-Rotation Rotation around an axis with the angle defined by two points: select a linear object as axis of rotation. select (or construct) two points. select the object to be transformed.
-Rotation around an axis with the angle defined by a number : select a linear object as the axis of rotation select an existing number (this is interpreted as representing degrees) select the object to be transformed 70° line, ray, segment, vector, side of a polygon, edge of a polyhedron
+Reflection in a plane

+- \bullet Select a plane surface $\ensuremath{^{}}$ as the plane of symmetry. - select the object to be transformed.

+Translation (defined by a vector or 2 points)

+- Select a vector or 2 points (or construct the points directly). - select the object to be transformed.

+Dilation

+- Dilation defined by a point and a numerical scale factor: - · select a point as the center of dilation - select a number (measurement or calculation) as the scale factor of the dilation (note that you can simply enter a number into the Calculator and click on Insert to have the number available to use as a scale factor, etc.) - 2.00

+- select the object to be transformed. - Dilation defined by a point and a scale factor calculated from the relationship between two similar objects: - select an object. - select another, similar, object.
+The scale factor will be the ratio between any length measurement of the first object and the corresponding measurement of the second object. - select a point as the center of the dilation - select the object to be transformed.

+Inversion

+- Defined by a point and a number:

+- select a point as the center of the inversion, and a number as its ratio (the ratio is the square of the radius of the corresponding sphere of inversion)

+- select the object to be transformed.

+- select a sphere as the sphere of inversion - select the object to be transformed.

+^{} plane, half-plane, sector, polygon, face of a polyhedron

+Rotation

+- Rotation around an axis and two points:

+- select a linear object as axis of rotation.

+- select (or construct) 2 points.

+- select the object to be transformed.

+- Rotation around an axis with the angle defined by a number: - select a linear object as the axis of rotation - select an existing number (this is interpreted as representing degrees) - select the object to be transformed

-Example of rotation around an axis with the angle defined by two points
+Example of rotation around an axis with the angle defined by two points: